giltayar/microservices-are-made-for-testing/README.md

 ## Services it depends on

 * Docker: you need it to run the tests, but not necessarily in production
-* Postgres: you don't need to install Postgres to run the tests, but you will need it in a production environment.
+* Postgres: you don't need to install Postgres to run the tests (because the tests run the Postgres docker container by themselves), but you will need it in a production environment.

 ## Using the package to run the application